 If there is any dispute over who won the lottery (for example, disagreement over which entries should have been in the EntryList), whoever offered the prize may adjudicate.
 You can send a message in memos to whoever offered the prize explaining the situation, including a signal payment of 1000 Stroop.
 If the lottery offerer then sends an account that sent a signal payment 1000 Stroop, that account is considered the winner.

-See the section on Democracy for a mechanism to propose improvements to the lottery mechanisms specifically (proposals due before March 2, 2023.)
+See the section on Democracy for a mechanism to propose improvements to the lottery mechanisms specifically.

-8. NFT Marketplace
+NFT Marketplace

-The GlobalChange ecosystem additionally supports a freestanding NFT marketplace unlinked to currency.
+GlobalChange additionally supports a freestanding NFT marketplace unlinked to currency.

 Offer art